louis-bastien/cloud_engineer_020525/README.md

 }
 ```

-# Scenario #3 : Backups Module with Terraform
+## Scenario #3: Backup Module with Terraform

-As mentionned in my CV, I am just learning Terraform hence I am not yet fully proficient with it.
+As mentioned in my CV, I’m currently learning Terraform and actively building hands-on experience with it.
-That being said you can find my Terraform module in the main.tf file in this repository.
+While I'm not yet fully proficient, I’ve implemented a backup plan as requested in the `backup_plan.tf` file.
+I assumed that the cross-region and cross-account destination backup vaults are pre-provisioned and therefore did not include their creation in this module.